hawkinsw/CPPTimes/compoundassignment.md

 The third line in both programs is equivalent and the latter is much shorter than the former!
 How cool is that?

-The best part is that we can use compound assignment operators with all of our operations -- `-`, `/`, `*`, etc!
+The best part is that we can use compound assignment operators with all of our operators -- `-`, `/`, `*`, etc!

-FOr instance, if I wanted to convert my (hypothetical) brother's age into Dog Years, I could write:
+For instance, if I wanted to convert my (hypothetical) brother's age into Dog Years, I could write:

 ```C++